 Using SaveToDB Add-In with VBA

-The programming model is simple:
+The programming model is straightforward:

-• Configure SaveToDB add-in behavior in the design mode.
+• Configure the SaveToDB add-in behavior in design mode.

 • Call SaveToDB methods from your VBA macros.